Two Factor / TOTP Backup Codes

 There is not a lot to this module in particular.
 One thing to note is that it has a composite primary key, using the code and user_id fields.
 This is the "natural" key of the record, because it signifies identity.
 It would not make sense for multiple records in this table to have this combination of identical values.
 So, we spare ourselves of the need to generate a meaningless primary key.

 To build a backup code string, we sample some random bytes and hex encode them.
-The number of bytes is tunable with the @rand_bytes module attribute.
+The number of bytes is tunable with the @rand_size module attribute (a size of 6 generates 12-character hex codes).
 These bytes do not have to be particularly long because they are not global, rather they are scoped to a single user.

-The query function used to consume backup codes is simple, we just select for codes based on the compound primary key of code and user.
+The codes are stored hashed in the database using SHA256, so they cannot be retrieved later.
+The query function used to consume backup codes hashes the input and selects based on the compound primary key of code and user.

 Showing backup codes once